 Do you know what they say about Eufy robotic vacuums?
 They’re some of the best available, and from looking at many of their previous products, we can’t argue.
 The new RoboVac G10 Hybrid is the very first robot-mop combo bot from Eufy – the added mopping feature will make cleaning your floors a lot easier and less time-consuming than ever before.

 First things first, suction power.
 The G10’s supreme 2,000-Pa suction power delivery is in the same class as only the most powerful, most versatile robots out there.
-With this much suction power, there’s really no point in questioning whether the G10 is able to bare floors.
+With this much suction power, there’s no point in questioning whether the G10 can bare floors.

 55-db Noise Output